xylafur/OpenPedal/README.md

 move the binaries to somewhere they can be executed.

 ## Loading the image on the board
 If you have OpenOCD installed 'make program' can be used to flash the .bin file to the board.
 OpenOCD must be installed with stlink enabled.

+# Architecture
+The pedal is designed in such a way that various different transformations can be applied to the incoming signal.

+There are three threads of execution.
+Input, Output and Transform.

+The Input thread is triggered with by a timer (in the case of synthesized input) or by the ADC (in the case of sampling a real input signal through the ADC).

+The Output thread is triggered by a timer.
+Whenever there is a valid  output value the output thread will start generating that value using PWM.

+The Transform thread is ran from the main loop.
+If there is data sitting in the input buffer, it will move it into the transform buffer.
+If there is enough data in the transform buffer, it will perform the currently assigned transformation and put the output into the output buffer.
+The main loop will do other things such as read from the CLI.

+## Datapath
+Input Source -> Input Buffer -> Transform Buffer ->
+Transform is Applied -> Output Buffer -> Output Source

+## Input and Output Sources
+The output source (PWM) is expected to be connected to an external amplifier.
+For my testing I use a standard Guitar Amplifier.

+The input source is expected to just be the ground and data from a standard guitar / music cable.
+Though there is also an option to synthesize the input.
+Currently you are only able to synthesize a constant tone.

 # Thank You